b2io/handbook/benefits.md

 Things come up.
 We have a flexible approach to how you take care of the things that you are responsible for.
 This includes kids being home sick from school, family emergencies, your pipes bursting, a global pandemic, or any other event that requires full-day and/or short-term care.

-Anything beyond short term care (as defined as less than one week of absence) will fall under this _Family, Medical, and Extended Leave_ policy and will require a leave plan to be discussed with a colleague.
+Anything beyond short term care (as defined as less than one week of absence) will fall under the _Family, Medical, and Extended Leave_ policy and will require a leave plan to be discussed with a colleague.
 Please contact your team to alert them when you will not be in the office, and note this time on your timesheets.

 Other types of leave can include military leave, jury duty, and bereavement.